10 Herbs For Anxiety And Depression (With Clinical Research)

 - Step Outside - Sunlight is a simple, natural, and free treatment for anxiety and depression.
 A study published in the journal Issues in Mental Health Nursing found that exercising outdoors in the sunshin, eating foods rich in vitamin D, and/or taking dietary supplements may improve one's mental well being.

 - Spend Time By Yourself - Getting to know yourself better is a great way to deal with the waves of emotion that can roll through life.
 Whether it is through meditation, yoga, deep breathing, chanting, qigong, or any activity where you really have to be mindful and pay attention.
 Doing the inner work can be helpful when times get difficult.
 According to a study published in the journal American Family Physician, "mindful meditation and exercise have positive effects as treatments for depressive disorders.”

 - Talk To A Professional - Talking to someone who is not in your family or friend network can go a long way in ironing out some issues.
 Talk therapy has been proven an effective technique for the treatment of depression and anxiety.

 - Be Social - Being social is an important part of keeping your mental health intact.
 When we are around people, our levels of serotonin go up.
 When we are by ourselves for long periods of time, it can set anxiety and depression into action.
 That is why the pandemic has been particularly difficult for all age groups.
-Humans are meant to be social and when we cannot, it takes a toll on our mental health in a big way.
-Part of good mental health is making sure that you have at least a few social activities planned each week doing all the things that you love to do with the people you love to do them with as well.
+Humans are meant to be social.
+When we cannot, it takes a toll on our mental health in a big way.
+Part of good mental health is making sure that you have at least a few social activities planned each week.
+Doing all the things that you love to do with the people you love to do them with as well.